 Why is this important?

 According to a recent survey, about one out of four vehicle owners changes their own motor oil and filters.
-It is also assumed that a significant number of these individuals own and work on more than one vehicle.

-It has been estimated that the amount of oil dumped by DIYs is about equal to the amount spilled by the Exxon Valdez every ten days.
+oil dumped by DIYs is about equal to the

-Every ton of used oil filters contains up to 1,800 pounds of steel and about 60 gallons of recyclable oil.
-This steel is highly recyclable and reclaiming used oil takes significantly less energy than the processing virgin petroleum stock.
 Recycled steel products are used to make 100% of the rebar in the US; and re-refined used oil has been demonstrated to have the same quality and characteristics as new oil made from raw petroleum stock.

 Dumping results in not only the loss of these resources, but also creates high cleanup costs and collateral environmental problems.
-It may also cause health issues if children play in a contaminated area.

 A single pint of used motor oil can foul about 125,000 gallons of potable water – more than you will drink in your lifetime!